What is ethical hacking?

 Ethical hacking (or penetration testing) is the exploitation of an IT system with the permission of its owner to determine its vulnerabilities and weak points.

 Yes.
-An ethical hacker is someone who is trusted to attempt to penetrate an organisation’s networks and computer systems.
-They have the same knowledge and tools as a criminal hacker, but their work is conducted in a lawful manner.
+An ethical hacker is trusted to penetrate an organisation’s networks and computer systems.
+They have the same knowledge and tools as a criminal hacker, but their work is conducted lawfully.

 Attacking and defending